Developing High-Quality Jade Assets in North America

 - Jade occurrences have been identified on all its properties.

-- First pass drilling completed at DJ, outlining Jade occurrences to depths of up to 30m, open in all directions
+- First pass drilling completed at DJ, outlining Jade occurrences to depths of up to 30 meters, open in all directions.

-- Providing ethically-sourced jade for the rapidly growing market in China.
+- Defining new occurrences of ethically-sourced jade for the rapidly growing market in China.

-- Operating in mining-friendly and logistically favourable jurisdictions in Canada and the US.
+- Operating in mining-friendly and logistically favorable jurisdictions in Canada and the US.

-- Jade from the DJ project has been featured at the Zi Gang Bel jade and gem carving competition and the Chenzhou gem and mineral show.
+- Jades from both the DJ and Wyoming projects have been featured at the Zi Gang Bei jade and gem carving competition in Suzhou, China at the Chenzhou gem and mineral show.

 - Management has a unique skill set entirely suited to jade exploration.